KERA Passport FAQs

 Does KERA Passport cost anything?

 KERA Passport is an added member benefit available to donors who contribute $60 or more annually or at least $5 ongoing monthly to the station.
-As a member benefit, you must make a donation in order to receive KERA Passport.
+As a member benefit, a donation is required in order to receive KERA Passport.
 You can do that here.

 Where can I donate to receive access to KERA Passport right away?